-The goodwill of USD 51 thousand is allocated entirely to the eggs segment.
+The goodwill of USD 51 thousand is allocated entirely to the egg segment.
 Due to the contractual terms imposed on acquisition, the customer list is not separable.
 Therefore, it does not meet the criteria for recognition as an intangible asset under IAS 38.
 None of the goodwill recognized is expected to be deductible for income tax purposes.

-The fair value of the non-controlling interest in SIA"OE Product", an unlisted company, has been estimated by applying proportional to the interest in net assets.
+The fair value of the non-controlling interest in SIA "Ovostar Europe", an unlisted company, has been estimated by applying proportion to the interest in net assets.

-From the date of acquisition, SIA "OE Product" contributed USD 1 286 thousands of revenue.
+From the date of acquisition, SIA "Ovostar Europe" contributed USD 1 286 thousands of revenues.
 SIA "Gallusman" did not receive any revenue.
 If the combination had taken place at the beginning of the year, revenue from continuing operations would have been USD 5 341 thousands.

-When buying SIA "Gallusman", the group received long-term loan liabilities to USD 18 thousands.
+Upon acquisition of SIA "Gallusman", the Group received long-term loan liabilities amounting to USD 18 thousands.